zeroincombenze/tools/travis_emulator/README.rst

 Emulate travis to test application before pushing to git
 --------------------------------------------------------

-Travis emulator can emulate TravisCi parsing the **.travis.yml** file in local Linux machine.
+Travis emulator can emulate TravisCi parsing the **.travis.yml** file in local Linux machine and it is osx/darwin compatible.
 You can test your application before pushing code to github.com web site.

 Travis emulator can creates all the build declared in **.travis.yml**; all the builds are executed in sequential way.